-Notes to consolidated statement of cash flows:
+Notes to the consolidated statement of cash flows

-1. Cash and cash equivalents as at the end of the year comprise -
+1. Cash and cash equivalents as the end of the year comprise -

-Particulars Year ended 31 March 2023 Year ended 31 March 2022
+Particulars As at 31 March 2024 As at 31 March 2023

-Cash on hand 2 4
+Cash on hand 4 2

 Balances with banks in current accounts

-- Current accounts 4,985 4,606
+- Current accounts 4,545 4,985

-- EEFC account 1,485 1,340
+- EEFC account 830 1,485

-Balances with banks in deposits with original maturity of less than 3 months 59 217
+Margin money deposits with the original maturity of upto 3 months 500 59

-Total cash and cash equivalents 6,531 6,167
+Total cash and cash equivalents 5,879 6,531

-^{2.} The consolidated statement of cash flows has been prepared under the indirect method as set out in Indian Accounting Standard (Ind AS - 7) Statement of Cash Flows.
+^{2.} The consolidated statement of cash flows has been prepared under the indirect method as set out in Indian Accounting Standard (Ind As - 7) Statement of Cash Flows.

-The accompanying notes form an integral part of these consolidated financial statements This is the consolidated statement of cash flows referred to in our audit report of even date
+The accompanying notes form an integral part of these consolidated financial statements.
+This is the consolidated statement of cash flow referred to in our audit report of even date